 Child Care Quality Initiative

-The Child Care Quality Initiative program offers outreach and training on protective factors to help establish nurturing early environments.
+The Child Care Quality Initiative program offers outreach and training on protective factors to promote nurturing environments.

 Early Childhood Block Grant